1931–32 Aston Villa F.C. season

-Aston Villa played the 1931–32 English football season in the Football League First Division.
+The 1931–32 English football season was Aston Villa's 40th season in The Football League, Villa playing in the First Division.
 Billy Smith remained trophy-less going into his sixth season.

 Aston Villa had ended the previous season with nine consecutive home wins.
 On 29 August, the first day of the season, Villa beat Leicester 3–2 at home.
 This was followed by home wins against Grimsby, West Ham and Bolton.
 In the Second City Derby Villa won 3–2 at home and drew 1–1 away.
 With a full programme of New Year fixtures across all four divisions, The Times highlighted in particular Aston Villa's clash with high-flying Newcastle United.
 Villa had recently beaten Newcastle 3–0.

 There were debuts for Dai Astley, Danny Blair, Harry Morton, George H Stephenson, Billy Simpson and Tommy Moore.